makrai/notes/ohman20-xed-multiling-senti-emo.md

   * parallel manually annotated data for English and Finnish, with additional parallel datasets of varying sizes for a total of 32 languages created by annotation projection
-  * We use Plutchik (1980)’s Wheel of Emotions (anger, anticipation, disgust, fear, joy, sadness, surprise, trust) as our annotation scheme with the addition of neutral on movie subtitle data from OPUS (Lison and Tiedemann, 2016)
+  * We use Plutchik (1980)’s Wheel of Emotions  as our annotation scheme (anger, anticipation, disgust, fear, joy, sadness, surprise, trust) with the addition of neutral on movie subtitle data from OPUS (Lison and Tiedemann, 2016)
 * evaluations with
   * fine-tuned cased multilingual and language specific BERT
   * Suport Vector Machines (SVMs)
   * show that
-    * the human-annotated datasets behave on par with comparable SOTA datasets such as the GoEmotions dataset (Demszky+ 2020).
-Furthermore,
+    * the human-annotated datasets behave on par with comparable SOTA datasets eg the GoEmotions dataset (Demszky+ 2020)
-    * the projected datasets have accuracies that closely resemble human-annotated data with macro f1 scores of 0.51 for the human annotated Finnish data and 0.45 for the projected Finnish data when evaluating with FinBERT (Virtanen+ 2019)
+    * the projected datasets have accuracies that closely resemble human-annotated data with macro f1 scores of
+      0.51 for the human annotated Finnish data and 0.45 for the projected Finnish data when evaluating with FinBERT (Virtanen+ 2019)